AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/ios/index.md

 The menu options may vary depending on the version of Xcode being used.

-Enter the URL for the AEPUI repository: `https://github.com/adobe/aepsdk-ui-ios.git`.
+Enter the URL for the AEP UI repository: `https://github.com/adobe/aepsdk-ui-ios.git`.

 For `Dependency Rule`, select `Up to Next Major Version`.